jreisinger/docs/data/cv.md

-I have been computering for companies of varied sizes and types for 10+ years.
-My experience is mainly in systems administration (DevOps, SRE), IT security and programming.
+I have been computering for companies of varied sizes and types.
+My experience is in systems administration (DevOps, SRE), IT security and related scripting/programming.
 I try to stay on top of new technologies and practices and use them when/where appropriate.
 I am not bad at managing smaller projects and teams.

-# Selected employment history
+# Employment history

 Sr. Security Engineer
 at Deutsche Telekom [Pan-Net](https://pan-net.cloud/) [Bratislava, 2017 - present]